Guidelines for the Preparation and Evaluation of Tenure and Promotion Dossiers

 Department Chair Responsibilities

-While candidates are responsible for documenting that they have met the standards and expectations for tenure and promotion, the chair is responsible for a providing support and guidance throughout the process and for administrative and procedural tasks.
+While candidates are responsible for documenting that they have met the standards and expectations for tenure and promotion, the chair is responsible for providing support and guidance throughout the process and for administrative and procedural tasks.

 As part of their general supervision, chairs need to: